 London is at the heart of a thriving film industry, with countless production companies, film studios, cinemas and postproduction houses.
 Thousands of creative jobs are generated by London’s screen industries and with this sector expanding, the demand for skilled crafts people and creative talent in the city is more necessary than ever.

 London Film School is situated in Covent Garden, in the heart of London, within walking distance of West End theatres, cinemas and the production hubs of Soho and Fitzrovia.
 Nearby too, are the famous cultural landmarks of the Royal Opera House, the National Gallery, the British Museum, the British Film Institute Library, the BFI Southbank, Bertha Dochouse and Tate Modern.

-Central London offers LFS students access to many informal film and media groups, events and opportunities, and the school often hosts events in collaboration with like-minded film organisations.
-Social events run throughout each term and include cultural evenings, lectures and debates, parties and subsidised travel trips in the UK and overseas.
+Central London offers LFS students’ access to many film and media groups, events and opportunities, and there are often events for students held in collaboration with like-minded film organisations (e.g. Sundance London, DocSociety and filmmakers in the capital).
+Social events happen each term as well as lectures and debates, parties and subsidised travel trips in the UK and overseas film festivals and markets.